codykrieger/dotvim/README.md

 ============================

-Essentially a slimmed down [Janus](/carlhuda/janus), managed with Pathogen.
-See below for a list of plugins/customizations/color schemes.
+Essentially a slimmed down [Janus](/carlhuda/janus), managed with [Pathogen](/tpope/vim-pathogen).
+See below for a list of plugins, customizations and color schemes.

 Installing
 ==========